 For plugins, in contrast to themes, there’s a really easy way to check compatibility.
 Take a look at your plugins’ wp.org page first for an indication of up to which version the plugin has been tested.
 Why do the work of testing the plugin anew if the developers have already taken care of it?
 In case you have some old plugins that haven’t updated their “Tested up to” field in a while, you’ll have to test them manually since, depending on basic functionality, they might still work.

 Backup everything (all the time)

 This is a pretty major update so make sure to backup your website data on the regular basis so you can restore it to an earlier version in case everything goes up in flames under WP 5.0.
 I mean it won’t be so dramatic, but still.
 And, while we’re on the topic, a shameless plug is in order.
 10Web backup service is the best backup service of all time so far.
-It’s way faster (thanks, differential backups!), has endless one-click restores, scheduling, plenty of cloud storage and is totally free.
+It’s way faster (thanks, differential backups!), has endless one-click restores, scheduling, and plenty of cloud storage.
 Give it a try here.

 Gutenberg Plan B

 When the change seems to drastic and the “new editing experience” too complicated, you always have the option to give up on Gutenberg – at least for the time-being – and rollback to the classic editor via this plugin.